-A note from Jo Anne VC, writer, illustrator, & permaculture designer and educator
+A note from Jo Anne VC, printmaker, writer, & permaculture designer and educator

 Hello!
 Thank you for being here.
 I am Jo Anne and I make these permaculture studies & field notes to share the things I’m learning in my own ecological journey.
-I am a writer, illustrator, and a certified permaculture designer and educator.
-I’ve been writing long before I was painting, but now cannot seem to separate the two.
-I was also in the citizen sector for several years; I worked at an organization for Asian Americans in the Bay Area, a corporate foundation in Metro Manila, and while here in the Visayas, I searched for social innovators and changemakers as a member of the Ashoka Philippines team.
+I am a printmaker, writer, and a certified permaculture designer and educator.

 The picture below is of me in awe and wonder of the Kashihara Forest in Japan.
 I’ve said before how amazing it would be to live beside a forest.
 The chances of that happening seemed pretty slim, until our family decided to collaborate with nature in building a food forest in our backyard.
-A good reminder that we have the power to create the world we want.
-A world that is more just, more abundant, more peaceful, and more beautiful.
-A world that is a magnificently better one for all.
+A good reminder that we have the power to create the world we want, beautiful not just for ourselves, but for our co-inhabitants as well, humans and more-than-human.

 About Permaculture